 At a minimum you only have to attach the pedals, and affix the handlebars to the stem.
 If your child is on the small end of the fit range for this bike, you can swap out the installed seat post for the included shorter option.
 If you get in early with this bike, it means it could fit your child for well over 18 months.

-After our 12 year old got this aluminum/alloy framed bike ready to go and it passed QA testing, mom exclaimed “Wow.
+Our 12 year old got this aluminum/alloy framed bike ready to go.
+Then it passed dad’s QA testing.
+Mom exclaimed “Wow.
 I wish my bike was that color.”
 It’s true.
 The semi-luminescent gun-metal gray paint job with red accents make this bike a looker.
 The photos can’t quite capture the slight reflective paint job, but it’s attractive.

 Oh yeah, did we also mention the reach for the brake levers is adjustable?
 Take a look at the illustration from Tektro to see where a 2mm hex key will allow you to adjust the distance your kiddo needs to wrap their paws around the brake levers.

-The claimed weight for the Zulu One on the Prevelo site is 15.9 lbs and we confirmed this using the tried-and-true bathroom scale method.
+The claimed weight for the Zulu One on the Prevelo site is 15.9 lbs.
+We confirmed this using the tried-and-true bathroom scale method.
 A 520mm wide Heir handlebar with 35mm rise and 25.4mm – 19mm taper will allow you to adjust the bars for your child’s reach.
 Kid-sized grips are also a feature of the Zulu One.

 The Prevelo Zulu One, At-A-Glance Numbers